 Well, a lot of people think so.
 Yellow Pine Beach and Sentinel Beach along the Merced River are favorite sites for weddings.
 Cross Southside Drive to visit the fine facilities and check out the nuptials-friendly scene: a pretty part of the river, lovely meadows and views of Yosemite Falls.

 Back on the trail, cross Sentinel Creek and after another 0.25 mile passes a junction with Four-Mile Trail that ascends to Glacier Point.
 Continue another 0.25 mile and cross Southside Drive to Swinging Bridge Picnic Area.
 Hike over the bridge and return to Yosemite Lodge via the paved bike path that skirts Leidig Meadow.

 Interested in more hikes in Yosemite?
-Check out my HIKE Yosemite Pocket Guide.
+Check out HIKE Yosemite.